English 402, Descriptive English Grammar

 Read: Common Core Language Standards

-Your final exam essay is due via email at 4:30 pm.
+Your final exam essay is due via email no later than 11 am on May 14.
 Early submissions will be welcome.

 Click here for the Final Examination